boegel/easybuild-wiki/Policy-for-easyconfig-pull-requests.md

 **Note: this is a proposal, [feedback or suggestions](http://easybuild.readthedocs.org/en/latest/#getting-help) for improvement are much appreciated!**

 This is a policy to follow when issuing a pull request (PR) to the [easybuild-easyconfigs repository](https://github.com/hpcugent/easybuild-easyconfigs/pulls).
 It is intended to better structure the large amount of pull requests for easyconfig files, and help avoid duplicate work among contributors.

+* use a standard format for your PR title: ``[<toolchain>] <software>, ... (<tag>)``
+* open a PR (with dummy easyconfigs) as soon as you start working on something, tag it with `(WIP)`
+* update the PR when it's ready for review/testing by others, tag it with `(TEST)`
+* indicate that your PR should be ready to be merged (after review/testing) by using the `(OK)` tag
+* easyconfigs should only be considered production ready when the PR is merged into `develop`

+More details in the sections below.

-### Step 0: use a standard format for your PR title
+### Use a standard format for your PR title

 Using a title for your PRs according to the following standard format makes it easy to recognise what it is providing: